Navajo Family Voices

 Picture

 Envisioning our families 102 years from now on Diné Bikeyah means stepping up and taking responsibility.
-It means already knowing what is valuable for our families that ought to be in place 102 years from now, which is a Diné lifetime.
-Intergenerational sharing means your family is speaking with one another, relating, and sharing knowledge.
+It means already knowing what is valuable for our families that ought to be in place 102 years from now, which is a traditional lifetime.
+Intergenerational sharing ensures that families remain the primary keepers of their own health outcomes across generations.

 kinship childare advice during covid